Michael Grothaus: Fiction

 Grothaus' debut novel is Epiphany Jones.
 It was acquired by Orenda Books in 2015 and was published in June 2016.
 The Bookseller described the novel as "an energetic, inventive, gritty and deeply moving thriller cum dark comedy, Epiphany Jones addresses the challenging subject of sex trafficking in a powerful narrative driven by exceptionally well-drawn, unforgettable protagonists."
 The Sunday Express named Epiphany Jones as one of the 'Best Reads for the Summer', calling it "gloriously funny but dark as hell."
 The Guardian named it one of the best recent novels, saying Epiphany Jones is "complex, inventive and a genuine shocker, this is the very opposite of a 'comfort' read."
 Literary critic Maxim Jakubowski called Epiphany Jones "a truly impressive debut" and "a twisting tale at the same time realistically gripping and sardonic" and praised Grothaus' writing for having "a delicate fluency which contrasts with the depravity of his subject matter."
 The New York Daily News said Epiphany Jones "is a captivating story that manages to be funny, sinister and surprising" and praised Grothaus' main characters as "complex and well-rounded—equal parts sympathetic, mad and maddening."

 The novel is a social satire and dark comedy about America's obsession with sex, celebrity, and the internet, which explores a pornography addict's unwilling relationship with a woman who thinks she can speak to God and their entanglement with sex traffickers that cater to the Hollywood elite.
 Grothaus has stated that his personal experiences at the Cannes Film Festival and his disillusionment with the Hollywood film industry were strong inspiration for the novel.
 Before penning the novel, Grothaus spent six years researching sex trafficking.

+Grothaus' second novel is Beautiful Shining People.
+The novel was published in 2023 and is a speculative fiction coming-of-age story about a 17-year-old quantum coding prodigy from American who befriends an ex-sumo wrestler and a Japanese waitress in a Tokyo cafe and helps the pair track down the waitress's long-lost father amidst digital Cold War tensions between superpowers China and America.
+The novel was chosen as a Book of the Month by both SFX Magazine and SciFiNow.
+The Sun praised the novel as “poetically written, every word of this adventure leaps off the page with passion.”
+Grothaus has said his personal experiences in Hiroshima, Japan deeply influenced the writing of the novel.

 Grothaus has also spoken frequently about his dissatisfaction with things being the reasons he writes about what he does.
 He also maintains that dissatisfaction is the most important tool a writer has.